Toyota Prius Plug-In reliability & safety

 |Euro NCAP rating||Adult protection rating||Child protection rating||Safety assist rating|

-As you’d expect, the Prius Plug-in shares much of its electronics and tech with the regular fourth-generation Prius that was released before it, so with more than 20 years of development with hybrid technology Toyota has made the Prius Plug-in totally dependable, even though this model features a new Dual Motor System and a bigger battery.
-There are second-hand Priuses on used car websites with nearly quarter of a million miles on the clock that are still going strong.
+As you’d expect, the Prius Plug-in shares much of its electronics and tech with the regular fourth-generation Prius that was released before it.
+With more than 20 years spent developing hybrid technology, Toyota has made the Prius Plug-in totally dependable, even though this model features a new Dual Motor System and a bigger battery.
+There are secondhand examples with nearly quarter of a million miles on the clock that are still going strong.

 Toyota Prius Plug-In reliability & problems